nora-merten/GH_extended-pipe-bending/README.md

 ![detail](assets/detail.jpg)
 *bending machine parameters*

-## Usage
+# Usage

 1. Either manually create a bendable pipe geometry centerline curve (polyline with constant arc diameter and minimum distance between bends based on pin distance) or use first cluster to create them automatically from any input curve.

 2. Optionally, divide the bendable parts into multiple subparts by either defining a part count, a target segment (bend) count per part or set breakpoints as referenced points.

 3. Simulate entire bend sequence for each part.
 It is recommended to model the environment (at least bending machine and ground) to look for potential collisions.
-If necessary adjust the part geometry,segmentation or division into subparts accordingly.
+If necessary adjust the part geometry, segmentation or division into subparts accordingly.

 4. Follow the bend sequence step-by-step:
 	1. Select part by index and select first step.